NRTG About Us

 Richard May (Advisor/Legal Counsel); Lockport

-The Niagara Regional Theatre Guild has entered into a partnership with St. Christopher Parish (Tonawanda, NY) that will make The Ellicott Creek Playhouse our new home.
-This historic partnership maintains our presence in Erie County, and opens an exciting new chapter putting NRTG in a newly renovated and dedicated performance space.
+The Niagara Regional Theatre Guild has entered into a partnership with St. Christopher Parish (Tonawanda, NY) that secures The Ellicott Creek Playhouse as our home for years to come.
+This historic partnership maintains our presence in Erie County, and puts NRTG in a newly renovated and dedicated performance space.
 Renovations unprecedented in our history have transformed the sanctuary of the former St. Edmund Parish into an intimate, comfortable 200-seat performing arts center.

 No seat is more than 20 feet from the stage, many seats are at floor level, and no seat requires a climb of more than 3 stairs.
 Our parking lot has plenty of room for free, off street parking, and we're easily accessible from the Colvin Blvd I-290 exit.